 We're taking you inside the homes of some of our favourite stars to raise money for vital charities.

-Latitude Festival organisers have confirmed that Scottish chart-topper Lewis Capaldi and indie-pop quartet Bastille will headline the festival, joined by Snow Patrol – who will perform their Reworked songs as a special Sunday afternoon guest.
+In July, festival organisers announced that Scottish chart-topper Lewis Capaldi and indie-pop quartet Bastille will headline the festival, joined by Snow Patrol – who will perform their Reworked songs as a special Sunday afternoon guest.

 Latitude Festival began life in 2006, headlined by Snow Patrol, Anthony And The Johnsons and Mogwai, expanding over subsequent years to host a vibrant mixture of live music, comedy, theatre, dance, art, spoken word and – more recently – live podcast recordings.
 The festival is also renowned for its culinary edge, offering global street food, sit-down dining and everything in between.

 First Aid Kit sprang to international fame in 2008 when a video of the sisters singing Fleet Foxes’ Tiger Mountain Peasant Song in the woods near their home went viral on YouTube.
 As of August 2020, it’s been viewed 5.8million times.

 Since then, the duo has released four albums, two of which (2012’s The Lion’s Roar and 2014’s Stay Gold) have gone Gold in the UK and Platinum in their native Sweden.
 They last visited the UK in 2019 to play All Points East in Victoria Park

 Lewis Capaldi arrives at Latitude Festival following the release last year’s chart topping debut album Divinely Uninspired to a Hellish Extent and his breakthrough smash hit single Somebody You Loved.